Dynamics 365 for Marketing readme

 - If you create an email message with dynamic content that attempts to fetch a single value through a one-to-many database relation, then the system won't know which related record to fetch.
 As a result, the message will end in an error state when published to the sending service and will therefore never get sent (the error checking mechanism currently doesn't catch this error, which is why you can still publish it).
 An example of a one-to-many relation is the one between contacts and event registrations because each contact can register for multiple events.
 To prevent this error from occurring, use a for-each loop to enclose any expressions that reference a one-to-many relationship (this will loop through each related record).
 More information: Add dynamic content to email messages

-- When you use assist edit to place dynamic content with information about the owner of a contact record, the relationship rendered is incorrect.
-Instead use the following (and remember also to ensure that the relevant entity is synced to the marketing insights service):
+When you use assist edit to place dynamic content with information about the owner of a contact record, the relationship rendered is incorrect.

 - Test send works for all organizations.